 Who is Plastic Patrol?

-Plastic Patrol is an international movement sitting at the intersection of wellbeing and environmentalism.
+They are an international movement sitting at the intersection of wellbeing and environmentalism.

 The mission: clean up the planet through community action and citizen science to drive industrial and political change that serves to protect the Earth and wildlife from the harmful effects of plastic pollution.